-We’re in a field looking at Vermont’s impossibly green hills, sitting where generations of writers have come to learn the craft.
-Our instructor tells us she wants a short, short story about something that deeply affected us, told in the point of view of someone else.
+“Try letting yourself out through another’s eyes.”
+Our Bread Loaf Writers Conference instructor/author (2010) tells us she wants a short, short story about something that deeply affected us, told in the point of view of someone else.
 She says our work merely skirts human emotion and we must go deeper.
-“Try letting yourself out through another’s eyes.”

-So I called up my daughter’s voice and channeled my last real family Christmas—through what I thought might be … her eyes.
+So I called up my daughter’s voice and channeled my last real family Christmas (in 2005)—through what I thought might be … her eyes.

 THE BEST GIFT